occiware/ecore/clouddesigner/org.occiware.clouddesigner.occi.docker.connector/README.md

 	You should have an account or register yourself on: https://hub.docker.com/account/signup/.
 	To use the driver ```vmwarevsphere```, you should install ```govc``` CLI as described here: https://github.com/vmware/govmomi/tree/master/govc.

+	Setting the docker-machine command (You should download the binary file docker-machine):
+	$ ln -s docker-machine /bin/docker-machine

 Configuration
 -------------